acidtone/wbdv-winter-2020/materials/cpnt260/days/d02/README.md

 ### Activity: Create a font reference
 Write an html page that uses each of the classes you wrote in the previous exercise.
-- create one card per font stack that includes a heading and paragraph
+- create one card per font stack class that includes a heading and paragraph
+- `link` your fonts in the `<head>`
 - try using the semantic tags `section` and/or `article`
 - use sample text of your choice
 - keep your line length to 40-75ch